marcinkuzminski/rhodecode/docs/api/api.rst

 create_repo
 -----------

 Creates a repository.
-This command can be executed only using api_key belonging to user with admin rights.
 If repository name contains "/", all needed repository groups will be created.
 For example "foo/bar/baz" will create groups "foo", "bar" (with "foo" as parent), and create "baz" repository with "bar" as group.
+This command can be executed only using api_key belonging to user with admin rights or regular user that have create repository permission.
+Regular users cannot specify owner parameter

 INPUT::